 This conceptual documentation is designed to let you start exploring and developing applications with the Google Maps SDK for iOS.
 You may also wish to refer to the reference documentation for specific details of classes and methods.

-Google Maps Mobile SDK for Business
+Google Maps Mobile SDK for Work

 If you use the Google Maps SDK for iOS in your application, you must include the attribution text as part of a legal notices section in your application.
 Including legal notices as an independent menu item, or as part of an "About" menu item, is recommended.